bvankat/nebrasketball/bracket-notes.md

 - Quadrant 4: Home 161-353, Neutral 201-353, Away 241-353

 > "The NET is designed to define the quadrants, not to choose or seed teams.
 It's not a tiebreaker or anything like that.
 Teams are not compared by NET or other computer rankings." ([#](https://www.cbssports.com/college-basketball/news/bracketology-explaining-the-team-sheets-the-selection-committee-uses-to-compare-ncaa-tournament-resumes/))

+> "Generally speaking, if that team went 2-1 (in Quad 1 games) compared to a team that went 5-10, that’s going to be looked at more favorably by the committee than just looking at the total number of Quad 1 wins." ([#](https://theathletic.com/5096436/2023/12/01/net-ncaa-basketball-tournament-rankings-selection/))